 10. Send a project dashboard in regular or weekly customer updates.

+What is a project status dashboard?
 Any business can email their client to say the project is going well.
 But the business that emails the client a positive update, along with a project dashboard that shows them what tasks have been completed, what tasks are in progress, and what’s left will hands down win the customer experience game.
 Increasing client satisfaction can be that easy.